yuanweixin/nimly/README.md

 The json parsing of debug/dot string is apparently too expensive for the nim vm, so `yexe` is also responsible for outputting to the file paths in `-d:nimydebug=<debug_path>` and `-d:nimygraphviz=<dot_path>`.
 It does return error to the caller of `staticExec` so error message surfaces as an unhandled exception during compile time.
 See `parsegen.nim` for details.

 If you are not modifying yexe, then it should already be installed for you when you install nimyacc, and should not cause issues.

+[parsetypes.nim](src/nimyacc/parsetypes.nim) contains most of the type definitions, as well as the logic to compute FIRST and FOLLOW.

+[slr.nim](src/nimyacc/slr.nim) contains logic to compute the canonical collection.

+[lalr.nim](src/nimyacc/lalr.nim) contains logic to compute the lookahead propagation.

+[parsegen.nim](src/nimyacc/parsegen.nim) contains the logic to handle the dsl, call yexe, and do codegen.

+[debuginfo.nim](src/nimyacc/debuginfo.nim) contains logic to generate a debug or dot string from the parser automaton.

+[parser.nim](src/nimyacc/parser.nim) contains the parser engine loop.
+The error recovery mechanism is also in there.